id-studiolab/idea-arduino/docs/README.md

 ### 🍅 7.
 My first robot : servo motor
-Controlling the servo motor with a sensor and the for loop.
+Controlling the servo motor manually with a rotation sensor and automatically with the for loop.
 Plus a blocking problem.

 {% include vimeoPlayer.html id=523401340 %}